ralfgerlich/psu_p9530_panel/readme.md

 ## Power Setpoint and Measurement
 The hardware does not provide a direct means for setting the power limit or measuring the current power.
-Instead, the power limit is converted into a current limit by dividing it by the current voltage setpoint, and the measured current is converted into a measured power by multiplying it with the measured voltage.
+Instead, the power limit is converted into a current limit by dividing it by the voltage setpoint, and the measured current is converted into a measured power by multiplying it with the measured voltage.

 The current limit communicated to the main PCB is the minimum of the direct current limit and the current limit derived from the power limit.
 The "Limited" flag will be displayed at either the current or the power setpoint, depending on which one is the one currently determining the actual current limit setpoint.